Brand development that increases sales velocity, guaranteed.

 Do you ever wonder why BMW’s logo has a funky blue and white checkerboard pattern in the middle?
 Well, it’s not just for the show, my friend!

 The design is a nod to the Bavarian flag, which has the same colors.
-Some folks say that the sections also resemble the propellers of a plane, which makes sense given BMW’s history in the aviation industry.
-We find this to be a clever way to include hidden symbols in logos.
+Some folks say the sections also resemble plane propellers, which makes sense given BMW’s history in the aviation industry.
+We find this a clever way to incorporate hidden symbols into logos.

 Cisco